-*10% discount for more than one course per semester and for Loyola faculty and staff.
+*10% discount for more than one course per semester and for Loyola faculty, staff, and alumni.

 Patricia Brady came to New Orleans in 1961 and never left.
 She is the former director of publications at the Historic New Orleans Collection, and has published several biographies, including Martha Washington: An American Life, and In Search of Julien Hudson.

 Peyton Burgess received an MFA degree in fiction from New York University.
 While at NYU, he taught undergraduate creative writing, curated the KBG Emerging Writers Reading Series, and worked as fiction editor for Washington Square Review.
 He teaches creative writing and composition at Loyola, where he served as fiction editor of New Orleans Review.
 His writing has appeared in Salon, Exquisite Corpse, The Faster Times, La Fovea, Otis Nebula, and Chicago Quarterly Review, among others.